docker-hy/docker-hy.github.io/data/part-2/section-4.md

 <exercise name="Exercise 2.11">

-  Select a project that you already have and start utilizing containers in the development environment.
+  Select some of your own development projects and start utilizing containers in the development environment.

   Explain what you have done.
-It can be anything, ranging from having supporting docker-compose.yml to have services containerized to developing inside a container.
+It can be anything, e.g., a support for docker-compose.yml to have services (such as databases) containerized or even a fully blown containerized development environment.

 </exercise>